How to read sleep graphs

 You can also read about comparison of Sleep as Android algorithms and Sleep lab results on our blog here.

-There can be several reasons why your graphs are flat.
+There are several reasons why your graphs may be flat.

 The actigraphy is almost flat

-- you can also try different frequency by choosing other frequency from the ddrop down menu list in Settings → Sleep tracking → Test sensor → Frequency
+- You can also try a different frequency by selecting other frequency from the drop-down menu list in Settings → Sleep tracking → Test sensor → Frequency

-- keep the phone closer to you bed
+- Keep the phone closer to your bed.

 .
 Accelerometer - try keeping the phone closer to you.